 The Spread the Word Life Writing Prize in association with Goldsmiths Writers’ Centre was established in 2016.
 Open to emerging writers living in the UK aged 18 or over, the Prize was established to celebrate and develop life writing in the UK thanks to a generous donation from Joanna Munro.
 Blake Morrison is Patron of the Prize.

-The 2019 Life Writing Prize winner will receive £1,500, publication on Spread the Word’s website, an Arvon course, two years’ membership to the Royal Society of Literature and a development meeting with an editor and the agent Robert Caskie.
+The 2019 Life Writing Prize winner is Charlotte Derrick for The Lady in Black.
+Charlotte receives £1,500, publication on Spread the Word’s website, an Arvon course, two years’ membership to the Royal Society of Literature and a development meeting with the editor Kit Caless of Influx Press, and the agent Robert Caskie.

-Two highly commended entries will each receive £500 and two mentoring sessions with either Jacqueline Crooks or Lily Dunn, a development meeting with an editor and the agent Robert Caskie, and be published on the Spread the Word website.
-Three writers will be shortlisted, and six will be longlisted.
+The two highly commended entries were Helen Longstreth’s ‘The Joy of Cooking’ and Alison Marr’s ‘Fat Baby’.
+They both receive £500 and two mentoring sessions with either Jacqueline Crooks or Lily Dunn, a development meeting with the editor Kit Caless and the agent Robert Caskie and be published on the Spread the Word website.

 The 2017 prize was won by Jon Paul Roberts for 1955-2012.